-Excess mortgage servicing rights
+Accounting for excess mortgage servicing rights

-The Company has acquired the right to receive the excess servicing spread related to excess mortgage servicing rights ("Excess MSRs").
+The Company has acquired the right to receive the excess servicing spread related to Excess MSRs.
 The Company has chosen to make a fair value election pursuant to ASC 825 for Excess MSRs.
 Excess MSRs are recorded at fair market value on the consolidated balance sheets and any periodic change in fair market value is recorded in current period earnings on the consolidated statement of operations as a component of "Unrealized gain/(loss) on derivative and other instruments, net."